 6.39.1 Applicability to language

+The vulnerabilities as documented in ISO IEC 24772-1 6.39 apply to Java but are mitigated by Java’s built-in garbage collectors.

-Java has automatic memory management along with a built-in Garbage Collector (GC).
-Nevertheless, memory leaks can still occur in Java applications.
+Java has automatic memory management along with several built-in Garbage Collectors (GC) including Serial, Parallel, G1, Concurrent Mark Sweek (CMS), Shenandoah, and the newest Z Garbage Collector (ZGC).
+Java picks the best garbage collector based on the platform, Java version, and JVM implementation, but the developer can override this selection and pick another GC.
+Nevertheless, memory leaks can occur in Java applications.
 Although objects are no longer being used by an application, the Garbage Collector cannot remove them from working memory if the objects are still being referenced.
-Left unchecked, this will likely result in the application consuming more and more resources until a fatal OutOfMemoryError occurs.
+Left unchecked, this can result in the application increasingly consuming resources until a fatal OutOfMemoryError occurs.

-Many scenarios may lead to a memory leak:
+Many scenarios can lead to a memory leak:

 Referencing a memory intensive object with a static field ties its lifecycle to the lifecycle of the JVM itself.